 c) Documents issued by the vehicle manufacturer or vehicle test certificate from TUV Rheinland or an accredited testing laboratory (e.g. VICOM Emission Test Lab Singapore) to show CO2 and fuel economy data tested in accordance with the UN ECE Regulation 101; and

 d) Technical specifications of the car issued by the vehicle manufacturer if it is a new make or model previously not imported into Singapore (e.g. technical catalogue, etc.).

-Arrange for shipment of the car to Singapore with an export agent in the foreign country.
+Arrange for shipment and import of the car to Singapore with an export agent in the foreign country.
 The export agent takes care of the sea shipment of the car as well as the express postage of the original documents (owner's manual, registration certificate, etc.) and spare key to you.
 In some cases, the export agent may be able to claim the car purchase tax (VAT in the UK) on your behalf.